felixge/nodeguide.com/guide/style.md

 However, I strongly recommend that you never listen to the events of your own class from within it.
 It's not natural for an object to observe itself.
-It often leads to undesirable exposure of internal implementationd details, and makes your code more difficult to follow along.
+It often leads to undesirable exposure of internal implementation details, and makes your code more difficult to follow along.

-## Inheritence / Object oriented programming
+## Inheritance / Object oriented programming

-Inheritence and object oriented programming are a whole subject by themselves.
+Inheritance and object oriented programming are a whole subject by themselves.
 If you're interested in following this popular programming model, please read my Object oriented programming guide^.